 It is one of the most popular tourist sites in Kyoto and while it will get busy it is worth a visit.

 When you reach the top of the grove, turn left to wander through the nature park down towards the Hozu-gawa River.
-Very few people walk this way but it is a very pretty walk through gardens down to the riverfront where you can watch boats plying the river.
+Few people walk this way but it is a very pretty walk through gardens down to the riverfront where you can watch boats plying the river.

 You can even rent a boat, which is particularly fun to do in spring when the cherry blossoms are out.